hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 6) Set Regular expression with name "Disable datasource discovery" for exclude some datasources from discovery For example: Disable datasource discovery ^(ExampleDS)$  [Result is FALSE]
 7) You need change macros in Template {$WILDFLY.PASS}, {$WILDFLY.USER} or you can overload in hosts.

 # This is Alfa version, please give me feadback if you find bug or need some another check.
-Me mail is info@tomashermanek, twitter is: hermanekt.
+Me mail is info"@"tomashermanek, twitter is: hermanekt.